msr-lovely/Practical-Deep-Learning-For-Coders/[04] MNIST Basic All Digits/README.md

 ```

 10. What is broadcasting?

-PyTorch's ability to perform mathematic functions on tensors with different ranks.
+> PyTorch's ability to perform mathematic functions on tensors with different ranks.

 11. Are metrics generally calculated using the training set, or the validation set?
 Why?

-Validation set, because training set has been used to train the model.
+> Validation set, because training set has been used to train the model.
 We need new, unused data to know the error rate/accuracy.

 12. What is SGD?

-Stochastic Gradient Descent
+> Stochastic Gradient Descent

 13. Why does SGD use mini-batches?

-Because calculating loss on all training data set is too time consuming, so it's done per batches.
+> Because calculating loss on all training data set is too time consuming, so it's done per batches.
 A gradient descent step is updated on this batch, instead of on epoch.

 14. What are the seven steps in SGD for machine learning?

-Initialize, Predict, Loss, Gradient, Step (Repeat to Predict), Stop
+> Initialize, Predict, Loss, Gradient, Step (Repeat to Predict after adjusting parameters), Stop

 15. How do we initialize the weights in a model?

-Random values are fine.
+> Random values are fine.

 16. What is "loss"?

-Testing the effectiveness of current parameters by calculating the difference between prediction and target.
+> Testing the effectiveness of current parameters by calculating the difference between prediction and target.
 Automated Learning.

 17. Why can't we always use a high learning rate?

-Because if it's too high then the loss might jump around instead of steadily decreasing.
+> Because if it's too high then the loss might jump around instead of steadily decreasing.

 18. What is a "gradient"?

-Derivative of a slope / loss function.
+> Derivative of a slope / loss function.

 19. Do you need to know how to calculate gradients yourself?

-No, just use PyTorch API
+> No, just use PyTorch API

 20. Why can't we use accuracy as a loss function?

-Because accuracy is a true/false and not a function.
+> Because accuracy is a true/false and not a function.

 21. Draw the sigmoid function.
 What is special about its shape?

-It only has value of 0-1
+> It only has value of 0-1

 22. What is the difference between a loss function and a metric?

-Loss function is used to recalculate the parameters of activation function (learning process), metric is used to evaluate the whole algorithm.
+> Loss function is used to recalculate the parameters of activation function (learning process), metric is used to evaluate the whole algorithm.

 23. What is the function to calculate new weights using a learning rate?
 ```python